 Security tokens are similar to traditional shares because their value is derived from a tradable external asset.

 Once governments agree on the right regulatory framework, it’s safe to assume that, because of their nature, security tokens will be subject to the same regulations.
-The companies that fail to meet this standard will incur in substantial fines, and their projects will grind to halt while those that abide by it will stand to gain immensely from being certified investments.
+The companies that fail to meet this standard will incur substantial fines and their projects will grind to a halt, while those that abide by it will stand to gain immensely from being certified investments.

 On the other hand, utility tokens aren’t designed as traditional investments.
-Instead, they grant its holders access to a company’s future product or service.
-Depending on its design, it could very well be exempt from regulation aimed at securities.
+Instead, they grant holders access to a company’s future product or service.
+Depending on the design, utility tokens could very well be exempt from the regulation aimed at securities.

 How can a token be used?